The Eustace Diamonds: Plot summary

-In this novel, the characters of Plantagenet Palliser, his wife Lady Glencora and their uncle the ailing Duke of Omnium are in the background.
-The plot centres on Lizzie Greystock, a fortune-hunter who ensnares the sickly, dissipated Sir Florian Eustace and is soon left a very wealthy widow and mother.
+Lizzie Greystock, a fortune-hunter, ensnares the sickly, dissipated Sir Florian Eustace and is soon left a very wealthy widow and mother.
 While clever and beautiful, Lizzie has several character flaws; the greatest of these is an almost pathological delight in lying, even when it cannot benefit her.
 (Trollope comments that Lizzie sees lies as "more beautiful than the truth.")
 Before he dies, the disillusioned Sir Florian discovers all this, but does not think to change the generous terms of his will.

 The diamonds of the book's title are a necklace, a family heirloom that Sir Florian gave to Lizzie to wear.
 Though they belong to her husband's estate (and thus eventually will be the property of her son), Lizzie refuses to relinquish them.
 She lies about the terms under which they were given to her, leaving their ownership unclear.
 The indignant Eustace family lawyer, Mr Camperdown, strives to retrieve the necklace, putting the Eustaces in an awkward position.
 On the one hand, the diamonds are valuable and Lizzie may not have a legal claim to them, but on the other, they do not want to antagonise the mother of the heir to the family estate (Lizzie having only a life interest).

 Meanwhile, after a respectable period of mourning, Lizzie searches for another husband, a dashing "Corsair" more in keeping with her extravagantly romantic fantasies.
-She becomes engaged to a dull, but honourable politician, Lord Fawn, but they have a falling out when her character becomes better known, especially her determination to keep the diamonds.
+She becomes engaged to an honourable, but dull politician, Lord Fawn, but they have a falling out when her character becomes better known, especially her determination to keep the diamonds.
 She then considers her cousin, Frank Greystock, even though he is already engaged to Lucy Morris, a poor but much beloved governess of the Fawn daughters.
-Greystock is a successful lawyer and Member of Parliament, but his income is inadequate to his position and spendthrift lifestyle.
+Greystock is a successful lawyer and member of parliament, but his income is inadequate to his position and spendthrift lifestyle.
 Lizzie believes he can shield her from the legal proceedings being initiated by Mr Camperdown.
 Another more Corsair-like possibility is one of the guests at her Scottish home, the older Lord George de Bruce Carruthers, a man who supports himself in a somewhat mysterious manner.